Most tensor problems are NP-hard: Bilinear system is NP-hard

-In this section, we consider some natural bilinear extensions to the quadratic feasibility problems encountered earlier.
-The main result of this section is Theorem \ref{zerosingvaluethm}, which shows that the following bilinear feasibility problem (\textit{tensor quadratic feasibility over }$\mathbb{R}$) is NP hard.
-In Section~\ref{sec:SVP}, we use this result to show that certain singular value problems for tensors are NP hard (Theorem \ref{singvalue0thm}).
+We next consider some natural bilinear extensions to the quadratic feasibility problems encountered earlier, generalizing Example~\ref{neq2Hyperdet} below.
+The main result is Theorem~\ref{zerosingvaluethm}, which shows that the following feasibility problem over $\mathbb{R}$ or $\mathbb{C}$ is NP-hard.
+In Section~\ref{sec:SVP}, we use this to show that certain singular value problems are also NP-hard.